 You need a vacation.
 But when you have limited time off, there’s a lot of pressure to do it right—so much pressure that many Americans skip out on vacation altogether, leaving precious paid time off unused.
 But time off is good for you, good for those around you, and good for the company you work for.
 Whether you have one week or four, there’s a way to make your time off feel abundant.
 Here’s a customizable plan to maximizing your vacation time.

-1 Week Time Off
+One Week Off

 Use the piggyback technique most effectively by pairing the weekday holiday with your paid vacation days in the same week.
 So for Memorial Day, instead of taking the previous Friday off, take the Tuesday after the long weekend off.
 That way, you’ll get the dual benefit of days off and a significantly shorter work week, which will make the following weekend come faster and feel more like an extension of your vacation.

-2 Weeks Time Off
+Two Weeks Off

 Two weeks is, sadly, pretty standard for American workers.
 But, used strategically, it can give you both a long vacation and a series of shorter ones to keep you feeling refreshed and inspired.

-3 Weeks Time Off
+Three Weeks Off

 With great power comes great responsibility.
 A surprising number of three-weekers come to see vacation time as a logistical challenge.
 Don’t be that person.
 Embrace vacation time as vital and start planning.

 As a three-weeker, you can take two weeks off in a row, a move that maximizes that glorious vacation feeling.
 During the first week, you’ll slowly disengage from work stress and melt into the vacation mindset.
-By the second week, you’ll be in full vacation mode and able to reap the benefits of some serious time off.
+By the second week, you’ll be in full vacation mode and able to reap the benefits of the time off.
 Two weeks all at once is also a great way to do a bigger trip.
 So go ahead: Plan big and look far.
 You can do it.

 Then use the additional five days as vacation extenders for long weekends and company holidays.
 You’ll return refreshed and inspired.

-4 Weeks and Beyond
+Four Weeks and Beyond

 Congratulations—you’re living the dream.
 But you, like your three-week-off brethren, are at greater risk of losing out on vacation time if you feel like you don’t have time for that time off.
 But I’m going to let you in on a strangely-well-kept secret: You have time.
 And it’s worth making the extra effort to use it.

-Take a two week vacation at least every other year.
+Take a two-week vacation at least every other year.
 You can then divide the rest of your time into shorter segments to give yourself the treat of regular smaller vacations.
 Four-day weekend?
 Why not.
 Extensions around holiday weekends?
 Go for it.
 But remember, vacation time is only vacation time if you actually use it.

 More from SmarterTravel: